nora-codes/CS50-PSET10/README.md

 and concequently, the strength of the password.

-- Once the user is happy with their encryption, they can view an encryption key which lists their current encryption methods so they can memorise them.
+- Once the user is happy with their encryption, they can view an encryption key which lists all of their current encryption methods, so they can memorise the key and start using it on their actual passwords.

 ## Project Details: Setup

 ### [Procfile](/Procfile)

-Used to declare what command should be executed to start the app.
+Used to declare what command should be executed to start the app on [Heroku](https://www.heroku.com).

 ### [requirements.txt](/requirements.txt)